MindEd is a free online educational resource covering mental health for children, young people, adults and older people.

 MindEd provides accessible, engaging online training in emotional and behavioural ‘first aid’ and essential therapeutic skills for all those involved in the mental wellbeing and care of children and young people, adults and older people in the UK.
 The education and knowledge provided is instrumental in breaking down stigma and maximising the life chances for all.

-MindEd offers free, completely open access online education with over 500 sessions.
-These can all be found on our website and are available to browse using our Session Brochure, which can be downloaded from our Resources web page.
+This training is free and completely open access with over 500 sessions available online.
+These can all be found on our website and are available to browse using our session brochure, which can be downloaded from our Resources web page.
 Our eLearning is applicable to a wide range of learners across the health, social care, education, blue lights, criminal justice and community settings.

 It is aimed at anyone working or volunteering regularly with: